cyberwitch/calcutil/readme.txt

 This application adds a number of features to the TI-83+ series of graphing calculators.
 If you have comments, bugs, criticisms, or suggestions, please email me at magicdanw@yahoo.com with "CalcUtil" in the subject.
 I regularly visit the forums at unitedti.org, so a post in the ASM development section will likely get my attention as well.

 To install, load the application (CalcUtil.8xk) onto your calculator with a linking program such as TI Connect.
 Run the application from the APPS menu and press [1] to choose Install.
 If previous hooks are found (such as Omnicalc's hooks), you will be notified, and pressing [+] will attempt to chain the hooks.
 If there is an issue with chaining, pressing [Enter] will overwrite previous hooks.

-Note that in order to remain compatible with the greatest number of hook applications, CalcUtil must be a bit aggressive in maintaining control of it's hooks.
-If a new hook is installed on top of CalcUtil, CalcUtil will most likely uninstall it.
-Please be sure to install CalcUtil last in the series of apps, for best compatibility.
-To install a new hook, open CalcUtil and choose Uninstall first.

 Once CalcUtil is installed, you can use the following features: